popcom/articles-dashboard/README.md

 - Enums like `ArticleCategory`, `Material`, and `BicycleCategory` are mapped consistently across frontend and backend
 - The backend handles all filtering/sorting/pagination
 - SQL Server is assumed to be available locally on default port
-- Redis is optional and can be skipped if not needed

 ---